Baset History, Family Crest & Coats of Arms

-Norman Conquest of England in 1066.
+The name Baset has a history dating as far back as the Norman Conquest of England in 1066.
 It was a name for a person of small stature having derived from the Old English word bas, meaning of low stature.
-CITATION[CLOSE]

 Early Origins of the Baset family